-- Total project size represents the estimated total square footage to be developed in the project when fully built out.
+- Current size equals existing total leasable square footage in the project, including buildings sold to retailers. - Total project size represents the estimated total square footage to be developed in the project when fully built out.
 This includes sites that may be individually sold to retailers or end-users. - 3.
 Joint arrangement projects are at 100%. - 4.
 Certain completed buildings have been acquired by Melcor REIT.